 Join Nature Kenya as a member then freely join the Mammals Committee

-The Mammalogy section of the national museum of Kenya offers collaborative opportunities for scientists and students at all levels from abroad and locally interested in researching in any kind of aspects (taxonomy, behavior, ecology, wildlife diseases & parasites, human-wildlife conflicts, ) of mammal species found in Kenya.
-Naturalists and armatures are welcome to interact with scientists in the Mammal committee held quarterly in a year at Nature Kenya boardroom.
+Members of the Mammal Committee are welcome to come up with ideas for conserving our heritage, create awareness and projects.
+Naturalists, amateur or professional, are welcome to interact with us.
+The Mammalogy section of the National Museum of Kenya offers collaborative opportunities for scientists and students at all levels from abroad and locally, interested in researching in any aspects (taxonomy, behaviour, ecology, wildlife diseases & parasites, human-wildlife conflicts) of mammal species found in Kenya.

-Online Discussions on Mammals-you can log into face book page-MAmmal ATLAS in KEnya (MAKE) for discussions about mammals species conservation in Kenya including posting of photos, interesting behavior of mammal species and queries about mammals research, distribution and conservation in Kenya.
+Online contribution and discussions on Mammals – you can log into our facebook page – MAmmal ATLAS in Kenya (MAKE) – for discussions about mammal conservation in Kenya including posting of photos, interesting behaviour of mammal species and queries about research, distribution and conservation of mammals in Kenya.